DataDog/datadog-agent/cmd/dogstatsd/README.md

 # DogStatsD

-DogStatsD accepts custom application metrics points and periodically aggregates and forwards them to Datadog, where they can be graphedon dashboards.
+DogStatsD accepts custom application metric points and periodically aggregates and forwards them to Datadog, where they can be graphed on dashboards.
 DogStatsD implements the [StatsD](https://github.com/etsy/statsd) protocol, along with a few extensions for special Datadog features.